Cherreads

 The adults chatted and laughed, while the two little ones remained silent, creating a stark contrast.

-When it was time to part, Sofia handed several bottles of potion to Mrs. Granger, whose eyes lit up and she happily accepted the gift.
+When it was time to part, Sofia handed several bottles of potion to Mrs. Granger, whose eyes lit up as she happily accepted the gift.

 Her face flushed red again, and she bit her lower lip, whispering, "Yeah, see you Monday."